SotPapPython/C-Sharp-Lift-Algorithm/README.md

 *Abstract*:

-A C# console application that takes in a CSV file of passenger lift requests, implements the elevator algorithm used in modern lift systems, and outputs results and statistical analysis to an output CSV file.
+A C# application implementing an advanced elevator scheduling algorithm that optimally services all passenger requests.
+The program calculates the total time taken and provides in-depth analytics on operational efficiency, including detailed metrics for performance evaluation.

 ## Introduction